San-sanichick/canvas-benchmarks/README.md

 - [ ] WASM + WebGL (?????????????)

 ## On WASM
-There are no 2D-centric WebGL WASM libraries that I could find.
+There are several options that I have discovered:

-My initial plan was to use AssemblyScript, but, unless I want to buld my own renderer from scratch, that is not an option.
+- Write a test using C++ & Cairo, compile that to WASM using Emscripten;
+- Use CanvasKit;
+- Suffer.

+So far using CanvasKit seems like the way to go.